 So you’re looking to buy a used car.
-Maybe you’ve got your sights set on one in particular.
-But you’d like to ask the right questions to make sure you’re not dropping thousands on a vehicle that’ll brake down three miles from the used car lot.
+Maybe you have your sights set on one in particular.
+You’re ready to take the plunge, but you’d like to ask the right questions to make sure you’re not dropping thousands on a vehicle that’ll brake down three miles from the used car lot.

-Here’s our list of nine essential questions that will help you get an honest idea of the vehicle you’re about to purchase.
+Here’s our list of 10 essential questions that will help you get an honest idea of the vehicle you’re about to purchase.
 Some of these questions can be asked over email or phone, and some are best asked in person.
-No question will identify the perfect car, but these questions will help highlight any potential problems.
-Also, check out our guide to the best first cars: the perfect rides for new drivers and best used cars under $15,000.
+No single question will identify the perfect car, but these queries will help highlight any potential problems.
+If you’re not sure where to start looking, check out our guide to buying a used car online.

 Before viewing the vehicle

 Asking questions beforehand will give a better picture of the overall health of the vehicle.
-Here are the five best questions to ask before meeting.
+Here are the six best questions to ask before meeting.

 Owners will have a reason for selling their vehicle.
-In most cases, asking this question will give you a better idea of the value’s overall value.
-Answers to this question should usually fall into three basic categories:
+In most cases, asking this question will give you a better idea of the car’s overall value.
+Answers usually fall into three basic categories:

 - Looking for the right price.
 These are usually good cars but it’s harder to get a lower price and the owners are willing to wait.

 - Doesn’t provide a clear answer.
-This is a bad sign.
-Could indicate that something is wrong with the car, and they’re trying to sell it anyway.
+This could be a bad sign.
+It could indicate that something is wrong with the car, and they’re trying to sell it anyway.